Transformosa/bimU.io.Docs/docs/navigate-using-web-viewer.md

 ![Screenshot](images/placeholder.jpg){: class="center" style="width:300px"}

 In bimU.io, a markup is more than an image with some sketches.
 In addition to adding lines, shapes, freehand drawings, texts, etc. to annotate a screenshot of model view, every markup can capture a camera viewpoint and include a short description.
 You can then navigate to this location in a model later by opening the viewpoint in the 3D viewer or other BIM software.
-The concept is similar to BIM Collaboration Format (BCF). bimU.io Agile, our full-fledged BIM issue tracking solution, will also support BCF in early 2020.
+The concept is similar to BIM Collaboration Format (BCF).

+!!! info "bimU.io Agile, our full-fledged BIM issue tracking solution, will also support BCF in early 2020."

 #### Create a Markup